 "In the end, many questions about the past will never be answered with any certainty, which leads to bigger questions: How do we move forward when our understanding is provisional?
 How do we make choices based on unstable knowledge?
 Ms. Lindberg’s big, ambitious book traces a path through this disarray, and in doing so she provides a map for the many migrations we face in the 21st century." --Professor Stephanie Wade, East Hampton Star

-Scandal on Plum Island tells the neglected and compelling story of Major Benjamin M. Koehler, an earnest Army officer who was blind-sided by charges of homoerotic behavior in 1914.
-"A couple of officers whom Ben has had occasion to correct have gotten a dozen or more soldiers to swear to a lot of lies," wrote Koehler's educated sister, who lived with him on Plum Island, NY, where Ben served as commander of the 700-soldier post before World War I.
+Scandal on Plum Island tells the neglected story of Major Benjamin M. Koehler, n distinguished Army officer who was blind-sided by charges of homoerotic behavior in 1914.
+"A couple of officers whom Ben has had occasion to correct have gotten a dozen or more soldiers to swear to a lot of lies," wrote Koehler's educated sister, who lived with him on Plum Island, NY, where Ben served as commander of a 700-soldier post before World War I.